 - Vypr – They give you ‘Steers’ which are pictures asking your opinion.
 They add up to points, and once you have 10000 you get £5.
 It takes about 2 weeks to get £5, of very little time because you don’t get steers every day, and when you get them they take about a minute to complete.

 - NewVistaLive – Longer surveys, and you won’t always be suitable.
 Reply to the email as soon as you can and you’ll get offered more.
 Reach 5000 points and you get £50.
+No catch.

 Start a blog

 You won’t make money overnight, but it can give you a creative outlet and a place to explore your new feelings as a mother.
 The blogging community is wonderfully supportive and it could turn into your new career!
 I started mine in my maternity leave with my third and it’s turned into a lifestyle and new way for me to make an income.
 I now have the holy grail of working from home and fitting it in around the children.
 If you’d like some more information, take a look at my step by step post on How to Start a Blog.

 Not just baby items, but go through anything you no longer need, that doesn’t fit or could be worth something.
 Sell on Facebook sale groups, eBay, Schpock or Gumtree.
 If you have enough, run a car boot sale.
 If you have lots of old clothes and fabric like old sheets, you can get money from selling them by the kilo.

 If you already have social media accounts, especially Instagram with more than a few hundred followers you could be making money from it.
 Buzzoole offers credits which can be redeemed for Amazon vouchers, where you can buy practically anything.
 If you have a good following, try Tribe.
 You have to own some of the products, if you have them already it’s worth a go.